Sandjan/knn-upscaler/README.md

 # knn-upscaler (and denoiser)

-A upscaler using the k-nearest-neighbor approach based on the assumption of similar structures in images at different scales.
-It will also remove some noise and compression artifacts.
-Just for fun, makes little sense in times of Deep Learning super resolution.
+An upscaler that employs the k-nearest-neighbor method by assuming the presence of similar structures in images across various scales.
+Additionally, it can reduce noise and compression artifacts.
+However, it should be noted that this approach has limited practical significance in the era of Deep Learning super resolution, and is mainly intended for entertainment purposes.

 Here are some example comparisons: